Nyanguy/DXML/README.md

 ![img](img/dxml.jpg)

-A declarative xml tree DSL capable of edition and generation written in Python
+A DSL capable of editing and generating xml tags written in Python

 ## Why?

 Lxml is great and fast library to manipulate xml tree structure!
 However, I find its API outdated and in need of a refresh.
 Furthermore, xml is very widespread and its users might be clueless about programming, and they don't want to learn a general purpose programming language to build or edit xml documents.
-I believe that the **data should be** configured by the input values **not the source code**.
+I believe that **data should be** configured by the input values, **not the source code**.

 ## Installation